• Skip to primary navigation

 Tips to make Perfect Lauki Raita

-• Add some grated cucumber to this lauki raita to make it healthier.
+• Add some grated cucumber to this lauki raita.
+You can also check out my cucumber raita recipe.

-• You can also add a variety of seasonings like a pinch of black salt, garam masala to this raita to make it more flavorful.
+• You can also add a variety of seasonings, like a pinch of black salt and garam masala, to this raita to make it more flavorful.

-• If you don’t want sliced green chilis, swap them for red chili powder, or skip them completely when serving to kids.
+• If you don’t want sliced green chilis, swap them for red chili powder, or skip them altogether when serving to kids.

-• Use the leftover strained lauki water to prepare dough for rotis or parathas or dals.
+• Use the leftover strained lauki water to prepare dough for rotis, parathas, or dals.
 It helps in adding that extra nutrition to the dish.

 What to serve this Lauki ka Raita with?

 Lauki raita can be served chilled with Aloo Gobi, Dal Makhani, and biryani.
-It is also a great accompaniment for parathas, theplas, and rotis.
+It is also an excellent accompaniment for parathas, theplas, and rotis.

 Lauki Raita (Bottle Gourd Raita)

 Lauki Raita is a simple yet fulfilling side made with grated bottle gourd.
-It is a healthy side dish to have with biryani, pilaf or any flavored rice.
+It is a cooling side dish to have with biryani, pulao or any flavored rice.
 Made within minutes and with simple ingredients, this raita can be served along with curries!.

 Ingredients